Diet and oral health

-Calcium Essential for bone health; teeth and jaws are made mostly of calcium, sources are Milk and dairy products, beans, broccoli, nuts and oyster
+Essential for bone health; teeth and jaws are made mostly of calcium, sources are Milk and dairy products, beans, broccoli, nuts and oyster

-Vitamin B3 (niacin); A lack of vitamin B3 can cause bad breath and canker sores, Rich sources are Chicken and fish
+(niacin); A lack of vitamin B3 can cause bad breath and canker sores, Rich sources are Chicken and fish

-Vitamin K Helps synthesize three proteins in bone needed for strength and also noted for its role in blood clotting, rich sources are broccoli and leafy greens
+Helps synthesize three proteins in bone needed for strength and also noted for its role in blood clotting, rich sources are broccoli and leafy greens

-Magnesium is important for bone formation, found in Green vegetables, legumes and nuts
+is important for bone formation, found in Green vegetables, legumes and nuts

-Following an anti-inflammatory diet can help neutralise the chronic inflammation that is a root cause of many serious diseases, including those that become more frequent as people age.
+Following an anti-inflammatory diet can help neutralize the chronic inflammation that is a root cause of many serious diseases, including those that become more frequent as people age.
 It is a way of selecting and preparing foods based on science that can help people achieve and maintain optimum health over their lifetime.

-Recognise the Difference in Sugar Types
+Recognize the Difference in Sugar Types

 Sucrose, lactose and fructose are three different sugar types.
 Lactose, the type found in milk, is an ally in the fight against tooth decay.
 Fructose and sucrose typically line up on the other side of the battle, as opponents of good oral health.
 The most-consumed sugary products are typically high-fructose soft drinks (sodas), so avoiding them is highly recommended.